 Post hierarchy repair created a separate instance of the same pattern.
 When WordPress repairs a parent loop, it performs a small legitimate update of its own.
 That update also merges against the cached object.
 The oEmbed writeback and hierarchy repair were not direct database-write gadgets; they were two ordinary partial updates whose merge semantics could turn a transient object into persistent post state.

 An early theory assumed the embed response itself would carry the next-stage data.
 WordPress’s HTML filtering prevented that.
-The better model was simpler: the cache object already held the data; the embed response only had to cause the legitimate partial update to run.
+The better model was simpler: the cache object already held the data; the provider only had to trigger the legitimate partial update.
+A first combined probe still failed because the poisoned cache state caused the embed path to return before writeback.
+Runtime tracing exposed the early return, and a cache-miss state exercised the intended partial-update path without weakening the target.

 Borrowing a privileged moment

-The persistent object could be interpreted as a scheduled Customizer changeset.
-When WordPress publishes a scheduled changeset, it temporarily adopts the original author’s user context while saving settings.
+The first persistent object was interpreted as a scheduled Customizer changeset containing the stock custom_css setting for the site’s publicly discovered active stylesheet.
+When WordPress publishes a due changeset, it temporarily adopts the recorded author’s user context while saving settings.
+On the tested site, runtime tracing observed core switch to user 1 while creating the ordinary custom-CSS post.
 This is intentional behavior: capability-sensitive filters should run as they did when the change was authored.

 On its own, that temporary context is not a login and does not give a remote caller a session.
 The investigation needed one more connection: a core callback that could run before WordPress restored the previous user.

-At that point the same malformed batch reached the ordinary user-creation controller.
-This time runtime tracing observed the normal controller and its normal permission callback executing while core was temporarily operating as the site owner.
-The check succeeded, WordPress created a fresh user, and the standard role transition assigned administrator authority.
+At that point the same outer request body was parsed again.
+The malformed batch reached the ordinary user-creation controller and its paired permission callback.
+The contrast with the earlier failure was decisive: the direct attempt had run the check as user 0 and was denied; the nested attempt ran the same normal check while core was temporarily operating as user 1.
+It succeeded, WordPress inserted a fresh user, and the standard role transition assigned administrator authority.

 The chain was now complete:

-- The normal user controller created a new administrator.
+- The normal user controller and permission callback created a fresh administrator inside that temporary context.

 This sequence is intentionally described at the level needed to understand the failure.
-Request construction, operational payloads, and lab credentials are not published here.
+Request construction, exact cache values, row choreography, operational payloads, and lab credentials are not published here.

 Proving impact without a shortcut